skim14-intel/llm-reference/README.md

 # How-to

-1. Create your own conda env with python-3.10
+1. Create your own conda env with python=3.10 and activate it
 2. Run the setup.sh
 ```bash
 bash ./setup.sh